ERASER Trial

 Design

-A pragmatic, multicentre, open-label, 1:1 two-arm allocation concealed randomised controlled trial with an internal pilot and complete economic evaluation.
+A pragmatic, multicentre, open-label, 1:1 two-arm allocation concealed randomised controlled trial with an internal pilot complete economic evaluation.

 Aim of the Study